-During the Year, the audit committee had held four meetings for planning the annual audit of the Company for the years ended 31 December 2019 and 2020, considering the annual results of the Company for the year ended 31 December 2019, considering the interim results of the Company for the six months ended 30 June 2020 respectively.
+During the Year, the audit committee had held three meetings for considering the annual results of the Company for the year ended 31 December 2020, considering the interim results of the Company for the six months ended 30 June 2021 and planning the annual audit of the Company for the year ended 31 December 2021 respectively.
 All members of the Audit Committee have attended the above meetings.

-The committee has recommended to the Board (which endorsed the recommendation) that, subject to shareholders' approval at the Company's forthcoming annual general meeting, KPMG be re-appointed as the Company's external auditors for 2021.
+The committee has recommended to the Board (which endorsed the recommendation) that, subject to shareholders' approval at the Company's forthcoming annual general meeting, KPMG be re-appointed as the Company's external auditors for 2022.